Here’s Where We Draw the Line: How Illustration Can Help Market Technical B2B Products

 - Explain it correctly, but make it easy to understand.

 - Show it accurately, but make it visually engaging.

 Frequently, we find the solution to these contradictions in a surprising place: illustration.
 For many of our B2B clients, illustration lets us have the best of both worlds.
 With illustration, we can be technically accurate and personally approachable at the same time.
-Here are three reasons that illustration helps resolve the contradictions in technical B2B marketing.
+Here are three reasons (and fun examples) that illustration helps resolve the contradictions in technical B2B marketing.

 Traditionally, illustrative marketing is associated with softer industries.
 It’s appropriate, for example, when the audience includes children, or to market products that need to seem friendly and full of personality.
 But that does not mean that an illustrative style has to be juvenile.
 It’s easy to avoid associations with children if shapes are clean and sharp, and nothing looks “cartooney.”
 No smiley faces, guys…

 What we do find is that illustrations, even grown-up ones, can give a welcoming and approachable attitude.
 Take the example of KCF Technologies and their highly-sophisticated sensor.
 The sensor monitors industrial systems for signs of wear and tear.
 It looks highly technical.
 Engineers who see it want to get their hands on it, but photographs or blueprints might not speak well to KCF’s audience of business owners.

 Moving to an illustration of their sensor let KCF focus on the primary message.
 “This product gives voice to your machines.”
 Most importantly, it took a technical concept and made it relatable.
 As soon as we added word bubbles showing how the sensor “talks,” it had an attitude.
 It was no longer just a thing.
 It was a helpful thing.
 Everyone on the project started thinking about the sensor with affection.
 That sort of connection to a product is every marketer’s dream.
 And it’s possible to achieve through illustration without seeming childish.